2012 Istanbul suicide bombing

-The 2012 Instanbul suicide bombing occurred at a police station in the Sultangazi district of Istanbul, Turkey.
+The 2012 Istanbul suicide bombing occurred at a police station in the Sultangazi district of Istanbul, Turkey.
 The suicide bomber was İbrahim Çuhadar, a member of the Revolutionary People's Liberation Party/Front (DHKP-C).
 On 11 September 2012, he went to the police station and attempted to enter, then detonated the explosives at the entrance of the station after the police refused him entrance.
 As a result of the explosion, the attacker and a police officer died and seven others were injured.

 Background

 On 20 July 2012, a gunfire was opened on the police from a taxi that did not comply with the stop warning of the police teams located at the entrance of the Gazi neighborhood in the Sultangazi district of Istanbul.
 Following the clash with the police, those in the taxi demanded that the taxi leave the area by placing a gun on the driver's head.
 Proceeding about 100 meters, the taxi stopped after crashing into the sidewalk.
 The male passenger in the vehicle was caught at the scene and the female one trying to escape was injured in Gaziosmanpaşa.
 It was determined that these people were Hasan Selim Gönen and Sultan Işıklı, members of the Revolutionary People's Liberation Party/Front (DHKP-C).
 Gönen died on 21 July in the hospital where he was being treated.
 After the death of Hasan Selim Gönen, the information that DHKP-C was preparing for action against the police stations was reported to the press.